The BayesWave analysis pipeline in the era of gravitational wave observations: Workflow Characterization

 \section{Workflow Characterization}

-In this appendix we characterize typical \BayesWave analysis job profiles to provide an idea of the computational resources required to operate \BayesWave in a variety of canonical use-cases and configurations.
-Scenarios selected include power spectral density estimation for BBH events using \BayesLine, gravitational wave signal model waveform reconstructions, and BayesFactor evaluation for all-sky burst search follow-up studies.
+In this appendix we characterize typical \BayesWave and \BayesLine analysis job profiles to provide an idea of the computational resources required.
+Exemplary scenarios selected include power spectral density estimation for BBH-like events using \BayesLine and gravitational wave signal model-only analysis, both in a variety of time-frequency configurations used for previous LIGO-Virgo detections.
+While there is some further variation when evaluating the glitch or signal-plus-glitch models, the signal-only model serves, to first order, to illustrate the resource consumption per model when running \BayesWave.
+For example, the wall-time to compute a signal-versus-glitch Bayes factor for one of the configurations shown here can be estimated from the \BayesLine wall time, plus $2\times$ the \BayesWave wall time.

 Our figures of merit for each configuration are the cumulative wall clock- and CPU-times, the peak memory usage and the peak disk usage, recorded by HTCondor over the lifetime of the job.
 Workflows used in this characterization ran from Singularity containers, using native support in HTCondor, and images deployed in the OSG CVMFS repository.
 All calculations were performed on Intel Xeon E3-1240 v5 processors in the dedicated LIGO computing cluster at the California Institute of Technology.